Stream Kayo Sports for 14 days FREE and no lock-in contract

-The basic package from Foxtel is the Entertainment package that will cost you $26 per month and has 45 different channels from basic sports and news through to music and entertainment channels such as MTV, Fox 8, Arena and more.
+The basic package from Foxtel is the Foxtel Plus package that will cost you $49 per month and has over 40 different channels from basic sports and news through to music and entertainment channels such as MTV, Fox 8, Arena and more.

 One with the lot

-On the other end of the scale, you can go large and grab what Foxtel calls the Platinum HD pack.
+At the other end of the scale, you can go large and grab what Foxtel calls the Platinum Plus pack.
 This includes every channel pack along with HD channels where available.
-It doesn't come cheap, though, clocking in at $137 a month for a minimum of six months.
+It doesn't come cheap, though, clocking in at $139 a month.
 Like Foxtel's other channel packs, you'll often see various discounts and promotions that can save you from paying full price.

 Too many choices?

-To complicate matters further, Foxtel doesn't just offer its traditional pay TV service anymore.
-To compete with the likes of Netflix and Stan, it also operates an IPTV version of its service called Foxtel Now.
-The IPTV part means it's not delivered via a traditional cable connection but over a standard Internet connection either to a dedicated device like Telstra TV or the Foxtel Now Box or even to select devices like the PlayStation 4 or some smart TVs.
+To compete with the likes of Netflix and Stan, Foxtel operates an Internet TV version of its service called Foxtel Now.
+Instead of using a traditional cable connection, Foxtel Now is delivered over a standard Internet connection either to a dedicated device like Telstra TV or the Foxtel Now Box or even to select devices like the PlayStation 4 or some smart TVs.